 - You would earn another $10 in cash back after paying off the $1,000 balance on your account.

 - Your total cash back earnings for these transactions would equal $20 (or 2% cash back).

-Certain transactions types are not eligible for cash rewards including:
+Certain transaction types are not eligible for cash rewards, including:

 - Cash Advances

 - Account Fees

 You'll need to make at least the minimum payment due on time in order to be eligible for cash rewards.

 If you fail to make your minimum payment, you won't earn any cash back on the payments or purchases that post to your account during that billing cycle.
 (And you might get hit with late fees, derogatory credit history, and other negative consequences as well.)